 Use of our teaching materials

 The Plant Growth Facilities and staff are available to grow plants for courses taught within The Biological Sciences Division.
-Requests should be presented in writing to Melanie Smith, who will insure that plants are at the proper stage when needed.
+Requests should be presented in writing to Mike Boyd, who will insure that plants are at the proper stage when needed.
 Please make sure that requests are made sufficiently ahead of time so that materials can be purchased, work can be planned in advance, and plants have time to grow.

 The greenhouse facility maintains diverse collections of tropical plants, cacti and succulents, seedless vascular plants, cycads, carnivorous plants, and orchids.
 Our staff will deliver requested plants from the collection rooms to the classroom, and will also return the plants to the greenhouses.
 Personnel in the teaching labs are responsible for watering demonstration plants while in use.
-Please make requests at least one week in advance to Melanie.
+Please make requests at least one week in advance to Mike Boyd.
 We welcome additions to the teaching collections, but unfortunately are unable to handle requests for field-collected material.

 Faculty and students should submit requests for research space to Michael Boyd on the forms provided.
 Project size and duration, current space availability, past performance, request lead-time and project importance are all considered when allocating space.
 Every effort will be made to provide space to all those who need it.
 Priority will be given to faculty, students, and staff in the Plant Biology Department.